trinayau/react-weather/README.md

 - Getting IP banned by OpenWeatherMap because I did 1106 calls per minute

 ## Future Features
-- When the quote is a bit longer, it looks funny on different phones and overlaps with forecast.
-Would like to fix this and make it more responsive
+~~ When the quote is a bit longer, it looks funny on different phones and overlaps with forecast.
+Would like to fix this and make it more responsive~~ Done!
 - Adding the option to favourite a city and have it show on a different page, maybe using localStorage

 ## Final Look